A different kind of social change storytelling.

 Organizations often tell stories without meaningful input from the people those stories are about or who are most affected by the policy or issue in question.
 This must change.

 “Who tells the story?” is the question organizations must ask themselves when shaping their communication efforts and deciding where to use their resources.
 I help nonprofit, health care, and legal services organizations develop practices to ensure that the stories they tell are shaped by and benefit people directly impacted by the issue(s) the story is about.
-Scroll down to learn more about why this work is important, download a free guide to start examining your organization’s storytelling practices, and reach out if you want to dig deeper together.
+Scroll down to learn more about why this work is important, download a free guide to start examining your organization’s storytelling practices, and reach out if you want to dig deeper together. -- Kate Marple

 Sympathy leads to charity.
-Empathy leads to change.

 Stories that reduce people to their problems, that depict sad, hopeless faces, and that paint organizations as heroic are common in the social sector, and they can be effective in raising money; research shows a correlation between pity and charitable giving.